 This feature is non-standard and is not on a standards track.
 Do not use it on production sites facing the Web: it will not work for every user.
 There may also be large incompatibilities between implementations and the behavior may change in the future.

-:-moz-full-screen-ancestor CSS pseudo-class applies to all ancestors of the full-screen element, except containing frames in parent documents, which are the full-screen element in their own documents.
-However, those elements' ancestors have this class applied to them.
+:-moz-full-screen-ancestor CSS pseudo-class is a Mozilla extension that represents all ancestors of the full-screen element, except containing frames in parent documents, which are the full-screen element in their own documents.
+However, those elements' ancestors have this pseudo-class applied to them.

 |Feature||Chrome||Firefox (Gecko)||Internet Explorer||Opera||Safari|